-The existing bus stops on Cudgen Road are proposed to be relocated immediately east of Gate 3 as part of the external works phase of the project and as such will impact existing bus services.
-This is subject to a separate CTPMSP and TCPs undertaken as part of the external works package.
+The existing bus stops on Cudgen Road are proposed to be relocated as part of the external works phase of the project and as such will impact existing bus services.
+This is subject to a separate CTPMP and TCPs undertaken as part of the external works package.